urbnindicators

 both raw ACS measures and derived estimates (such as the share of all

 individuals who are disabled).
-And that dataset includes a range of
+And that dataset can include a range of

 measures–-spanning things such as health insurance, employment, housing